 P (509) 474-3237

-Medicine Grand Rounds/ Osler Rounds (monthly): In addition to the Hospital Medicine Grand Rounds Lecture Series, senior residents, as part of scholarly activity, are required to present an in-depth discussion on clinical manifestation, diagnostics and therapeutic management of a disease process in internal medicine.
+Medicine Grand Rounds/ Osler Rounds (monthly): Senior residents, as part of scholarly activity, are required to present an in-depth discussion on clinical manifestation, diagnostics and therapeutic management of a disease process in internal medicine.

-Physical Exam conference (monthly): We are dedicated to promote a culture of bedside medicine.
+Physical Exam conference (monthly): We are dedicated to promoting a culture of bedside medicine.
 Similar to the Stanford 25 curriculum, the residents and medical students present/demonstrate common physical exam maneuvers and discuss its significance in disease process.
+Examples:

 Journal Club (monthly): Under the guidance of a faculty member, residents will perform and present critical appraisal of a journal article.
 Journal club has 2 objectives: First, to stay current with the latest evidence-based clinical information relevant to general internal medicine.
 Second, learn the basics of biostatistics, understand the methodology of clinical trials and accurately interpret applicability of research to your practice.

 Case Presentations (twice/week): Case presentations are case-based discussions led by attending physicians and senior residents with a focus on clinical reasoning, generating differential diagnoses and evidence-based-management.
 A 15-minute”clinical pearl” is usually presented prior to each case presentation.